diptim01/Let-Find-You-On-Github/README.md

-Something on github api and building a front end for it
+Something on github api and building a front end for it [React, DailsyUI, Tailwind, axions, reducers]

 https://let-find-you-on-github.vercel.app/